UbiquityRobotics/raspicam_node/README.md

 Services:

 * `/camera/start_capture`:
   Start video capture and publication.
+  NOTE ATP42 - this has been removed we always publish.

 * `/camera/stop_capture`:
   Stop video capture and publication (buggy at the moment).